 Amanda grew up in Washington state.
 She has always found comfort in the natural world around her.
 Amanda's functional ware pays homage to our food origins and the marvelously complex and deeply flawed systems which move food from the ground to our tables every day.
 She remains influenced by memories of her grandmother's garden and her time working on farms during college.
 Her practice is nourished by time spent tending her own food gardens, and by supporting her local farmers market- see the "Why CSA Matters" page.

-Amanda has spent time as an artist in residence at well-known arts organizations across the country including The Morean Center for Clay in Saint Petersburg, Florida and Belger Crane Yard Studios in Kansas City, Missouri.
+Amanda received a Bachelor of Art in Studio Art and a Bachelor of Art in Anthropology from Central Washington University.
+She then went on to pursue Post-Baccalaureate study in Ceramics at the University of Montana.
+Amanda has spent time as an artist in residence at well-known arts organizations across the country including The Morean Center for Clay in Saint Petersburg, Florida, and Belger Crane Yard Studios in Kansas City, Missouri.

 Amanda works as a full-time studio artist and regularly shows in invitational and national juried exhibitions.
 Her work is held in both public and private collections worldwide.
 Amanda recently transitioned from a resident term at Cobb Mountain Art and Ecology Project into a new position as Outreach and Programs Coordinator.